tldr-pages/tldr/pages/common/heroku.md

 - Login to your heroku account:

-`herolu login`
+`heroku login`

 - Create a heroku app:

 `heroku create`

-- Show Logs for an app:
+- Show logs for an app:

 `heroku logs --app {{app_name}}`